vgreg/earnings_news_jar/README.md

 2. `ExtractQuotesAroundEarnings.py`
 3. `ExtractQuotesAfterEarningsResample.py`

+## Ravenpack

+We provide a Python Jupyter sample code (RavenPack.ipynb) on how to extract earnings announcement timestamps and analyst recommendation revision news from Ravenpack.

+## IBES

+We provide a Python Jupyter sample code (IBES_Data_Processing_JAR.ipynb) to retrieved earnings announcement dates and analyst earnings surprises.

+IBES_Data_Processing_JAR.ipynb

 ## Sample stocks

 We include the sample of stocks used in our analysis for the Journal of Accounting Research with their corresponding CRSP-PERMNO and TRTH identifier in a csv file.

-## Ravenpack

-We provide a sample code on how to extract earnings announcement and analyst recommendation revision news from Ravenpack.